aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 !!! cite "Example of paragraph (group comparison):"
     These results have been obtained using the `statistics-surface` command of Clinica [[Routier et al., 2021](https://doi.org/10.3389/fninf.2021.689675)].
-    More precisely, a point-wise, vertex-to-vertex model based on the Matlab SurfStat toolbox (<http://www.math.mcgill.ca/keith/surfstat/>) was used to conduct a group comparison of whole brain cortical thickness.
+    More precisely, a point-wise, vertex-to-vertex model based on the Brainstat Python library (<https://brainstat.readthedocs.io/en/master/>) was used to conduct a group comparison of whole brain cortical thickness.
     The data were smoothed using a Gaussian kernel with a full width at half maximum (FWHM) set to `<FWHM>` mm.
     The general linear model was used to control for the effect of `<covariate_1>`, ... and `<covariate_N>`.
     Statistics were corrected for multiple comparisons using the random field theory for non-isotropic images [[Worsley et al., 1999](http://dx.doi.org/10.1002/(SICI)1097-0193(1999)8:2/3<98::AID-HBM5>3.0.CO;2-F)].